jrebla85/web-sprint-challenge-build-a-web-api/README.md

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `<firstName-lastName>` branch on Github.
+- [ x ] Submit via Codegrade by pushing commits to your `<firstName-lastName>` branch on Github.
-- [ ] Check Codegrade before the deadline to compare its results against your local tests.
+- [ x ] Check Codegrade before the deadline to compare its results against your local tests.
-- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [ x ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [ x ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.

+node:

+1) allows us to use js in both client and server.
+2) javascript is single threaded and removes the complexity of having multiple threads.
+3) js is async and allows us to take advantage of full processing power.
+4) using js allows us access to npm repo.

 1. Understand and explain the use of Middleware.

+middleware allows us to give instructions to our api's and simplifies handling endpoints by only needing to write certain code snippets once instead of inside each endpoint.

 1. The basic principles of the REST architectural style.

+  everything is a resource, and each resource is accessible via a unique url.
+Resources can hace multiple representations, and communication happens over a stateless protocol (HTTP).
+Resource management happens via HTTP methods (GET, POST, PUT, DELETE).

 1. Understand and explain the use of Express Routers.

+Routers are not required, but allow us to beak up our code making it easier to read, write and understand our endpoints better.

 1. Describe tooling used to manually test the correctness of an API.

+We can use an application such as postman to make GET, POST, PUT and DELETE requests to our endpoints to be sure they are functioning as intended.